mikrono/tModLoaderWiki_kr_ko/Advanced-Angular-velocity-and-Linear-velocity.md

   get => Math.PI * 2 * velocity.Length;
 }
 ```
-Because Terraria has useful helpers, you can replace 2π with `MathHelper.TwoPi` for a constant value, which is much faster compared to continuously calculating:
+Because Terraria has useful helpers, you can replace 2π with `MathHelper.TwoPi` for a constant value, which is much faster compared to continuously calculating (because TwoPi is a constant)
 ```cs
 double AngularVelocity
 {